Rnit/gitfold/README.md

 Exams and questions expanded over time, but the key in the study was that the trajectory of the health of the patients was followed during their entire lifespan.
-In this code I built models using the Framingham data to predict and prevent heart disease.
+In this code I built models using the Framingham data ( THIS DATA COMES FROM BioLINCC WEBSITE ) to predict and prevent heart disease.